pasangsherpa/go-screen-capture/README.md

 # screen-capture
-Service to capture a web page as a screenshot.
+> Service to capture a web page as a screenshot